 - Estimating the likelihood that each type of fraud will occur.

-- Combining all of this information to create a risk score for each area of the business.
+- Combining all of this information creates a risk score for each business area.

 Risk response

-- Develop a risk response plan: This should include steps for detecting and preventing fraud, as well as procedures for responding to any incidents that occur.
+- Develop a risk response plan: This should include steps for detecting and preventing fraud and procedures for responding to any incidents.

-- Identify and assess the risks: It’s important to assess which risks are most likely to impact your business, and what damage they could potentially cause and their improvement actions.
+- Identify and assess the risks: It’s important to assess which risks will most likely impact your business, what damage they could cause, and their improvement actions.

-- Take action to mitigate the risks: Once you know what the risks are, you can take steps to reduce or eliminate them.
-This might include implementing tighter security measures, updating your fraud prevention policies, or conducting training exercises for your employees.
+- Take action to mitigate the risks: You can reduce or eliminate them once you know them.
+This might include implementing tighter security measures, updating fraud prevention policies, or conducting employee training exercises.

-- Monitor the risks and update the plan as needed: The risk environment is always changing, so it’s important to continually monitor and review.
+- Monitor the risks and update the plan as needed: The risk environment is always changing, so monitoring and reviewing continually is important.

-- Periodically review your company’s risk assessment and fraud prevention plan to ensure that it still accurately reflects your current business operations and vulnerabilities.
+- Review your company’s risk assessment and fraud prevention plan to accurately reflect your current business operations and vulnerabilities.

-- Review your accounting procedures to ensure that they are effective in detecting and preventing financial statement fraud.
+- Review your accounting procedures to ensure they effectively detect and prevent financial statement fraud.

-- Audit your systems regularly to look for red flags of fraudulent activity, and make sure employees are trained to do the same.
+- Audit your systems regularly to look for red flags of fraudulent activity, and ensure employees are trained to do the same.

-- Monitor employee behavior for any signs of unusual or suspicious activity.
+- Monitor employee behaviour for any signs of unusual or suspicious activity.

-- Stay up-to-date on current scams and schemes being used by fraudsters, so you can be prepared to protect your business against them.
+- Stay up-to-date on current scams and schemes fraudsters use, so you can be prepared to protect your business against them.

 Fraud risk report

 A fraud risk report plan is a proactive measure that organizations can take to help prevent fraud.
-The following are the steps in coming up with a fraud control plan/report.
+The following are the steps in developing a fraud control plan/report.

 - Review company policies and procedures related to fraud risk.